redis/redis/README.md

 If a Unix shell is not installed you may see the following error message: "couldn't execute "cat": no such file or directory".

 ## Known issues
-When the unit tests are run, a few failures are reported, mostly related to replication.
-The exact failures vary per run.
-The tests pass if they are run individually.
-We are still investigating if this is a timing problem with the tests or with the port of the Redis server.

 The are 3 consistent failures in the protocol module, having to do with receiving an error message when the client connection is closed due to bad data.
 These tests are disabled for now.